-"Warrant Agreement" means any warrant agreement pursuant to which PubCo grants to a third-party the right to purchase from PubCo a number of Common Shares.
+"Warrant Agreement" means any warrant agreement, including the WhiteHawk Warrant, pursuant to which PubCo grants to a third-party the right to purchase from PubCo a number of Common Shares.

 "Warrant Units" means the Units designated as "Warrant Units" and corresponding to the Common Shares issuable pursuant to a corresponding Warrant Agreement, which shall be treated as Common Units for all purposes under this Agreement unless expressly noted otherwise.